jaromero89/CPSC_ASSIGNMENT4/README.md

 # CPSC_ASSIGNMENT4-
 I failed to complete  assignment 4.
 This assignment was quite a challege for me.
-I put in a nnumber of hours and was unfortunately unable to put it together .
+I put in a number of hours and was unfortunately unable to put it together .
 I asked around for assistance and had a ton of help but never quite understood the assignment .

 1.)
 Identifying Information a.
 Full Name: James Romero b.
 Student ID: 2334232 c.
 Chapman email: jaromero@chapman.edu d.
 Course number and section: 350 e.
 Assignment Number: 04